 With Great Power Comes Great Responsibility: 4 Marketers Who Use Automation Wisely

-We’ve been talking a lot lately about marketing automation: why you need it, what not to do in an email, etc.—today we’re continuing that theme.
-This blog offers a compilation of best of class automated marketing emails, a selection of marketing emails that hit home with us—both as marketers and consumers.
+We’ve been talking a lot lately about marketing automation — why you need it, how to get the most out of your tools, what not to do.
+Today, we’re continuing that theme.
+This blog offers a compilation of best of class automated marketing emails, a selection of marketing emails that hit home with us — both as marketers and consumers.